meldontaragon/cdw-unit-cell-generator/README.md

   - will create symbolic links in INSTALLDIR for the binaries
 + make all
-  - will make binary files using the debug optimization options (for distributed versions there is a chance that 'make all' runs 'make final' and 'make debug' runs this case)
+  - will make binary files using the debug optimization options (for distributed versions there is a chance that make all' runs 'make final' and 'make debug' runs this case)
 + make uninstall
   - removes binaries from INSTALLDIR (whether linked or copied)